symfony-cmf/symfony-cmf-docs/bundles/block.rst

     {{ sonata_block_render({'name': 'sidebarBlock'}) }}

-This will make the SymfonyCmfBlockBundle rendering the according block on every page that has a block named 'sidebarBlock'.
+This will make the BlockBundle rendering the according block on every page that has a block named 'sidebarBlock'.
 Of course, the actual page needs to be rendered by the template that contains the snippet above.

 Block types
 -----------

-The SymfonyCmfBlockBundle comes with four general purpose blocks:
+The BlockBundle comes with four general purpose blocks:
  * SimpleBlock: A simple block with nothing but a title and a field of hypertext.
 This would usually be what an editor edits directly, for example contact information
  * ContainerBlock: A block that contains 0 to n child blocks
  * ReferenceBlock: A block that references a block stored somewhere else in the content tree.
 For example you might want to refer parts of the contact information from the homepage